ratreys/remove-wp-emoji-correctly/readme.txt

 = **What's the goal?** =

-The goal is to update the code of this plugin until (hopefully) WordPress removes the emoji feature from its core.
+The goal is to update the code of this plugin until (hopefully) WordPress removes the emojis feature from its core.

 == Changelog ==